The Washington Post: US tax system creates huge bills for foreign citizens

 Like many, her citizenship is an accident of birth — she was born in the United States when her Dutch parents were living there during a six-month sabbatical from work.
 Her parents were not U.S. citizens.
 Neither were her siblings.

-Although she did apply for a U.S. passport when she was 18, it is long expired, never used.
+Although she did apply for a U.S. passport when she was 18, it is long expired, and never used.

 Foreign governments taking notice